IvIePhisto/ECoXiPy/README.md

 *   *Changed:* Renamed module `ecoxipy.element_output` to
     `ecoxipy.pyxom_output` and moved the XML representation classes to their own module `ecoxipy.pyxom` naming them *PyXOM* - **Pythonic XML Object Model**.
-Removed DOM creation was removed from those classes.
+DOM creation was also removed from those classes.
 *   *Changed:* All XML data is internally handled as Unicode, a `ecoxipy.MarkupBuilder` instance converts byte strings from an encoding given on creation (defaults to UTF-8).
 *   *Changed:* XML parsing is now handled by `ecoxipy.MarkupBuilder` instead of the `ecoxipy.Output` implementations.
+*   *Changed:* Text node creation is now handled by `ecoxipy.MarkupBuilder` instead of the `ecoxipy.Output` implementations.
 *   *Improved:* Unpacking of content while processing is done recursively on iterable and callable content.